Don’t get caught out by these sneaky travel scams

 10 of the top travel scams to watch out out for when travelling.

 Scam artists have been lying in wait for hapless travellers since the year dot.
 There are said to be enough “pieces of the true cross” on which Christ was crucified to rebuild Noah’s Ark, and if anyone offers to sell you a “Rolex” for $100 or less, keep walking.
 As the number of tourists has proliferated, so has the number of scamsters, and the various ways they have devised to part you from your cash.
 Some you can see straight through, others are subtle, convincing and devious, and you’ll probably be kicking yourself long after you’ve been fleeced.
 Despite the snares, the pleasures of the world far outweigh the pitfalls.
-Be alert but not alarmed.
+And with some research and planning before you set off, you'll be alert.
 These are 10 of the top travel scams to watch out for in 2020.

 Be savvy about where you exchange currencies.

 Fake visa sites